|

 Quarterdeck eight 18-pound carronades, Forecastle two 6-pound

+long guns.
 Although records are complex, Rif Winfield's

 research indicates that when the Surprise was initially taken